farahshamout/deterioration-prediction/README.md

-## Detection of In-hospital Deterioration on Hospital Wards
+## Machine Learning for the Detection of In-hospital Deterioration on Hospital Wards

-This repository includes code from Shamout's DPhil titled "Machine Learning for the Detection of Clinical Deterioration on Hospital Wards".
+This repository includes code from Farah Shamout's DPhil titled "Machine Learning for the Detection of Clinical Deterioration on Hospital Wards" completed at the University of Oxford.

-*Note that this repository will be constantly updated and is not final yet...*